emmahewson/mp3-swimmon/README.md

 #### **4: Location Picker Map - Mobile keyboard popup**

 When testing the deployed site on a mobile device I discovered an issue with the location picker on the add/edit location form.
 Clicking on the input (which opens the location picker modal) also opened the mobile keyboard as it was detecting a 'number' input being clicked.
 This was not a good user experience as it obscured the map, caused a flashing cursor to appear over the map and would be confusing for a user.
-I disabled the mobile keyboard by making the inputs 'readonly' so that the click on the boxes only triggered the location picker modal and not the keyboard as the mobile device would not detect a event where the user would be expected to type anything.
+I initally disabled the mobile keyboard by making the inputs 'readonly' so that the click on the boxes only triggered the location picker modal and not the keyboard as the mobile device would not detect a event where the user would be expected to type anything.

+However I then discovered that by making the inputs readonly this disabled the 'required' attribute and it was possible for a user to submit a location with no co-ordinates.
+I found a partial solution to this [here](https://codepen.io/fxm90/pen/zGogwV) which replaced 'readonly' with a 'data-readonly' attribute and using this to target it with `pointer-events: none;`, disabling the user from clicking on it or selecting it.

+However, whilst this did bring back the validation it had the unfortunate effect of also disabling the click-event in map-picker.js.
+I found a workaround to this by adding a clickable invisible div on top of the inputs that triggered the location-picker modal.

-<details><summary>Screen Recordings</summary>
+<details><summary>Screen Grabs / Recordings</summary>

 <img src="">
+*A submitted location with no co-ordinates*
 <img src="">
-*Before & After*
+*The final working solution*

 </details>

-#### **4: Console error when dynamic images won't load**

-The site can sometimes throw up a console error when the external images, that admins submit by url for each location, don't load correctly.
-Whilst using external web URLs for images is bad practice as I have no control over whether these images are changed or removed, it was beyond the scope of this project and my current skill set to have users upload their own images which would avoid this issue.
-However I wanted to improve the user experience and make the site more visually appealing by adding a placeholder image to avoid seeing the broken link icon.
+#### **5: Broken Dynamic Image Links**

+In my original plan for the site I had admins inputting a text-based url for the location image.
+Whilst I amended this ([see bug 6](#6-image-url---not-reliable-with-missing-images)) I also wanted to provide a better user experience by providing a fall-back image that loaded if an image was missing or failed to load.
+Even after moving across to the user-upload to Cloudinary system (where missing images should be less likely) I kept the placeholder image incase there was a breakdown between the site and Cloudinary.

 I did this by adding an 'onerror' attribute to the dynamic images in the HTML files which supplied a URL to a local image with a SwimMon logo.
 I found I was unable to use the normal method of loading using url_for `{{ url_for('static', filename='js/scroll-top.js') }}` as it didn't recognise the url this way.
-My workaround was to link directly to the hosted image on the deployed site, whilst this would presumably not be best practice it worked for the purposes and scope of this project to improve the user experience and look of the site which was my main aim.
+My workaround was to link directly to the hosted image on the deployed site, thereby covering a failure to connect to the Cloudinary media store.
+Whilst linking to this image this way would presumably not be best practice it worked for the purposes and scope of this project to improve the user experience and look of the site which was my main aim.
 This was based on a technique from [Daily Dev Tips](https://dev.to/dailydevtips1/html-fallback-images-on-error-1aka).

-The console error still occurs which means this is an existing bug.
-Adding image upload functionality would be something to include in future features and would remove the error.

 <details><summary>Screen Grabs</summary>